Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: Concluding remarks

-\right. \ee This can be proved by simply writing down the analytic expression of the solution to \eqref{Eq_Poisson}; see \cite[Lemma 3.1]{Nao}.
-When $d\geq 3$, $K(\rho)$ converges to a constant (depending on $d$) as $\rho \rightarrow 0.$ This removal of the singularity at $0$ for $K$, is responsible of the ``sufficiently large'' requirement regarding the perturbation of the nonlinearity, in order to achieve a discontinuity in the minimal branch by the techniques of \cite{Nao} in dimension $d\geq 3.$ Whether this point is purely technical or more substantial, is still an open problem.
+When $d\geq 3$, $K(\rho)$ converges to a constant (depending on $d$) as $\rho \rightarrow 0.$ This removal of the singularity at $0$ for $K$ in dimension $d\geq 3$, implies that the perturbation constructed from the techniques of \cite{Nao} needs to be sufficiently large to generate a discontinuity in the minimal branch.
+Whether this point is purely technical or more substantial, is still an open problem.